 took home a near perfect 9 out of 10, taking into account just how comfortable the pack felt on the wearer.

 Eric Dalzell checking our his airbag pack's ride-ability while hop turning his way down a tight couloir after a steep entrance.
-He is wearing an ABS Powder 15.

 The Black Diamond Halo 28